 Visit indyhumane.org/covidrelief to make your gift of any size to help us continue saving lives.

 We are also in need of supplies to help keep our facility clean and our animals happy and healthy.
-You can order from our Amazon Wish Lists, or drop off items to our Michigan Road adoption center.
+You can order from our Amazon Wish Lists, or donate items with no-contact drop off to our Michigan Road adoption center.
 We appreciate your ongoing support during this time.